Core Program Application

 • 15 probability problems you solved and documented your reasoning on

-• A semester of daily Riverboat Broker sessions with notes on what you observed
+• A semester of recurring pricing or probability practice with notes on what you observed

 • A research notebook that honesty confronts a failure or a wrong assumption